 Speaking of ORP...cloudy pool water can distort ORP readings.
 Compound that with non-living organic scum sticking to the probes?
 It's difficult for the ORP sensor to give you an accurate view of the water's conductivity.
 At a bare minimum, it is important to keep ORP probes clean.

 When chlorine cannot fully oxidize the ammonia, nitrogen and carbon-based contaminants, disinfectant byproducts (DBPs) are formed, like chloramines.
 Another result is that non-living organics will adhere together or with dirt particles in the water…think about the tile scum line.
 Since carbon is lighter than water, organic waste floats to the surface usually…but when adhered to heavier dirt, it may stay suspended in the water.
 Multiply this reaction several million times over, and you get turbid, cloudy water.

 Sanitization is a battle between the killing rate of the sanitizer and the growth/reproduction rate of a given contaminant.
 Let's take the most common living contaminant for example: algae.
-The reproduction rate of modern-day algae can be as fast as 3-6 hours, according to the IPSSA Intermediate Training Manual.
+The reproduction rate of modern-day algae can be as fast as 3-6 hours, according to some sources.
 If chlorine is bogged down handling non-living organics and other things, its killing rate may be matched or exceeded by the growth rate of algae.
 If so, it can mean an outbreak, and possibly cloudy water too.
 Chlorine can't do everything, yet we depend on it to do so much.